ashleyer/tripp-s-tricky-tetraverse/README.md

 ---

+## ✅ Best Practices at a Glance

+- **Child privacy first:** Everything runs locally in the browser.
+Profiles, avatars, skill totals, and reports never leave the device unless a caregiver exports them manually.
+- **Caregiver-in-the-loop:** Screen-time controls, Parent overlay copy, and the new Parental Report keep grown-ups informed before, during, and after play.
+- **Transparent skill language:** Every skill label is mapped directly to the Montessori/Waldorf-aligned metadata for each game, so snapshots and reports stay honest about what was practiced.
+- **Accessible & responsive UI:** Buttons expose `:focus-visible` outlines, overlays respect `prefers-reduced-motion`, and layouts collapse gracefully down to small phones while staying keyboard friendly.
+- **Ad-free, purchase-free play:** There are no ads, no logins, and no surprise paywalls—just four short games designed for gentle practice.

+---

 ## 🎮 What’s Inside?

 This app is designed for young kids (roughly 3–10) to tap around and have fun while parents stay in control of time and context.